 Privacy Notice

-Your protected health information (PHI) is maintained in a written and/or electronic medical record of your contacts or visits for healthcare services.
-Your PHI includes information such as name, address, phone, etc. that identifies you.
-It also includes information that relates to your past, present or future physical or mental health condition and related healthcare services.
+Your protected health information (PHI) is maintained in your medical record.
+Your medicalrecord includes your contacts or visits for healthcare services.
+Your PHI includes informationsuch as name, address, phone, etc. that identifies you.
+PHI also includes information that relatesto your past, present or future physical or mental health condition and related healthcare services.

 When it comes to your health information, you have certain rights.
 This section explains your rights and some of our responsibilities.
 Please feel free to discuss any questions with our staff.